JOE PYE WEED SEEDS

 Eutrochium maculatum syn.
 Eupatorium maculatum, E. fistulosum syn.
 Eupatorium fistulosum

-Joe-Pye Weeds are easy to grow, first year flowering perennials which produce spectacular flowers in summer and early fall.
-Flowers attract swarms of butterflies and are long-lasting when cut.
+Joe-Pye Weeds are easy to grow, first year flowering perennials which produce spectacular blooms in summer and early fall.
+Flowers attract swarms of butterflies and are long-lasting cut.

 JOE-PYE WEED SEEDS

 is a synonym of Eutrochium maculatum.

 Enormous, 18 inch heads of wine-red, fragrant flowers in summer and early fall.
 Because blooms are loaded with nectar, Joe-Pye Weed is one of the very best perennials for attracting butterflies.
 Fresh cut or dried, flowers are excellent in arrangements.
 This North East U.S. native grows 5-7 feet tall, and 3-4 feet wide.
 Leaves are arranged in whorls along purplish stems.
 They release a vanilla fragrance when crushed.
 Joe-Pye Weed is a magnificent plant,

 likely to be the highlight of your garden for years to come.
 Winter hardy to zone 3.